pittcsc/Documents/Constitution.md

 ## XIV) Election of Officers

-Elections will be held at the Fall semester to determine the officers for the proceeding cycle.
+Elections will be held in the Fall semester to determine the officers for the proceeding term.

 ## XV) Voting Powers of Officers